5 Ways DCIM Software Improves Data Center Sustainability

 Data centers account for more than 2% of total global energy consumption.
 If action is not taken, it is estimated that data centers will be responsible for 8% of global energy consumption by 2030.

-Data center managers are under increased pressure to comply with corporate sustainability initiatives and dramatically increase their efficiency.
+Data center managers are under increased pressure to comply with sustainability initiatives such as the EU Code of Conduct for Energy Efficiency in Data Centres and dramatically increase their efficiency.
 To support their efforts, many data center professionals are turning to Data Center Infrastructure Management (DCIM) software.

 DCIM software helps you improve data center sustainability by enabling you to: